-The B.A. in Art presents concepts necessary for a student of the visual arts, which are explored within a chosen discipline.
+The B.A. in Art and Design presents concepts necessary for a student of the visual arts and design, which are explored within a chosen discipline within art or design.
 Flexibility within the major allows the student to pursue a medium through a chosen concentration and available departmental electives.
-The concentrations will create a prepared student to enter graduate school or employment based off of their chosen concentration.
+Students learn professional practices related to their chosen concentration.
+The concentrations will create a prepared student to enter the workforce in art or design related fields, or continue on to graduate school in a chosen discipline.